Vidushi-Gupta/Saathi/README.md

 - It was a learning curve for Namrata.
 This was her first edge add-on and she did a great job in completing the Edge Add-on as a team.
 - We managed to pull off our idea in very very short span of time.
+- We loved the idea of how we can suggest different activities based on how the user is feeling right now.

 ## 📖What did we learn?